Nina Sakhnini

 Personal Polution Monitoring Wearable

-A four-year arc: two publications, a master's thesis, and one hand-painted minion keychain.
-Built myCityMeter: hardware, firmware, Android app.
-Then ran a mixed-methods study (n=321 survey + 7 technology probe interviews) to understand what people actually need.
-Key finding: the barrier is not technology, it is the perceived lack of actionable steps.
+A four-year arc: two publications, a master's thesis, one hand-painted minion keychain, and a full end-to-end build.
+Designed and developed myCityMeter: hardware sensor unit, firmware, and an Android mobile app.
+I ran a mixed-methods study (n=321 survey + 7 technology probe interviews) to understand what people actually need from personal pollution monitoring.
+Key finding: the barrier is not the technology; it is the perceived lack of actionable next steps.

 myCityMeter: Helping older adults manage the environmental risk factors for cognitive impairment